-The directors are responsible for the other information.
-The other information comprises the information included in the Directors' Report and Annual Report for the year ended 30 June 2020, but does not include the financial report and our auditor's report thereon.
+The directors of the Company (the directors) are responsible for the other information.
+The other information comprises the information included in the annual report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon.